-Bates has partnered with the Schuler Education Foundation to make a significant new investment in financial aid for Pell Grant recipients and other low-income students at Bates.
-A challenge grant of $50 million to Bates College from the Schuler Access Initiative, matched dollar for dollar by Bates donors, will fuel an unprecedented $100 million expansion of financial aid to enroll students from America’s lowest-income families.
+Beginning in 2021, Bates partnered with the Schuler Education Foundation to make a significant new investment in financial aid for Pell Grant recipients and other low-income students.
+A challenge grant of $50 million to Bates College from the Schuler Access Initiative, matched dollar for dollar by Bates donors, will fuel an unprecedented $100 million expansion of financial aid to enroll students from the lowest-income families.

 Bates will focus on increasing enrollment of Pell-eligible financial aid recipients during the ten-year grant period.

 The Federal Pell program was established in 1965 under the Federal Higher Education Act.
 Since then, it has served as a centerpiece of financial assistance for low- and moderate-income families, making it possible for millions of students to attain a college education.
 Eligibility for the Federal Pell Grant is calculated from information provided in the Free Application for Federal Student Aid (FAFSA), and funds are awarded to undergraduate students with exceptional financial need.
 Recipients generally have a family income of less than $60,000, and the maximum grant is $6,495 per year.

 Bates meets 100% of our students’ demonstrated financial need.
 We provide over $40 million in grant aid to our students every year.
 45% of our students receive financial aid, and the average need-based grant for enrolling students in the Class of 2026 was $54,504.

 On average, 93% of Bates Pell-eligible students graduate within four years.
 The average federal student loan debt for Bates students who graduated in 2022 was $13,531 — less than half the national average.
 In addition, 99% of the Class of 2021 were settled within six months of graduation (i.e. employment, graduate school, fellowships).